-Dealing with Technical Difficulties
+Dealing With Technical Difficulties

 An uneven hairline was not the only complication Léonard and Marie Antoinette's other hairdressers were forced to contend with.

 In 1776, Marie Antoinette's hair began to fall out and thin.
-This complication supposedly resulted the stress and depression she felt surrounding her difficult relationship with the King, which involved... not a lot of heir production, which was, of course, her most important job.
+This complication supposedly resulted from the stress and depression she felt surrounding her difficult relationship with the King, which involved... not a lot of heir production, which was, of course, her most important job.
 This may have also been a result of the rigorous use to which her hair was regularly put.
-Honestly, what do you think is going to happen to hair that is regularly powdered, pomaded, and trussed up with wire, pads, tow, wool, various clips, jewelry, and figurines??
+Honestly, what do you think is going to happen to hair that is regularly powdered, pomaded, and trussed up with wire, pads, tow, wool, various clips, jewelry, and figurines?

 Marie Antoinette's eventual pregnancy also put a toll on her hair.
 After she gave birth for the first time, Léonard cut her hair short in an effort to give it a clean start.
-Thankfully, the Queen of France could afford to rely on wigs during the periods of time in which her hair went through these periods of restoration.
+Thankfully, the Queen of France could afford to rely on wigs during the periods of time in which her hair went through periods of restoration.